senscience/nexus-delta/docs/src/main/paradox/docs/faq.md

 ## General FAQ

-### What is Blue Brain Nexus?
+### What is SENSCIENCE Nexus?

-Blue Brain Nexus is an ecosystem that allows you to organize and better leverage your data through the use of a Knowledge Graph.
-You can find out more information on our @link:[product home page](https://bluebrainnexus.io/){ open=new }.
+SENSCIENCE Nexus is an ecosystem that allows you to organize and better leverage your data through the use of a Knowledge Graph.

-### Is Blue Brain Nexus free to use?
+### Is SENSCIENCE Nexus free to use?

 Yes, Nexus is a free, Open Source platform released under @link:[Apache Licence 2.0](https://www.apache.org/licenses/LICENSE-2.0){ open=new }

-### How do I run Blue Brain Nexus?
+### How do I run Nexus?

 Meanwhile if you want to run it locally you can do so using @ref:[Docker](running-nexus/index.md#docker).
 You can also deploy Nexus
 @ref:[“on premise”](running-nexus/index.md#on-premise-cloud-deployment), as a single instance or as a cluster.
-Blue Brain Nexus has also been deployed and tested on AWS using @link:[Kubernetes](https://kubernetes.io/){ open=new }.
+Nexus has also been deployed and tested on AWS and Azure using @link:[Kubernetes](https://kubernetes.io/){ open=new }.

-### How can I try Blue Brain Nexus without installing it?

-The @link:[Sandbox](https://sandbox.bluebrainnexus.io){ open=new } provides a public instance that can serve as a testbed.
-Be aware that the content of the Sandbox is regularly purged.

 ### What is the difference with a relational database like PostgreSQL?

-Although Blue Brain Nexus can be used as a regular database, it's flexibility and feature set are well beyond that.
+Although Nexus can be used as a regular database, it's flexibility and feature set are well beyond that.
 Just to mention some of the Nexus features:

-- Allows the user to define different constraints to different set of data at runtime
+- Allows the user to define different constraints to different sets of data at runtime
 - Provides automatic indexing into several indexers (currently ElasticSearch and Sparql), dealing with reindexing strategies, retries and progress
 - Provides authentication
 - Comes with a flexible and granular authorization mechanism
 - Guarantees resources immutability, keeping track of a history of changes.

-### Is there a limit on the number of resources Blue Brain Nexus can store?
+### Is there a limit on the number of resources Nexus can store?

-Blue Brain Nexus leverages scalable open source technologies, therefore limitations and performance depends heavily on the deployment setup where Nexus is running.
+Nexus leverages scalable open source technologies, therefore limitations and performance depends heavily on the deployment setup where Nexus is running.

 ### What is a Knowledge Graph?